FHA Home Loan

 FHA Loan Requirements

 The FHA loan process simplifies homeownership.
 You must make the home your primary residence, meet downpayment requirements, maintain a steady employment history, and have a minimum income.
-A crucial element is the minimum credit score, and mortgage insurance provides financial security.
+A crucial element is the minimum credit score, and payment history.

-Lenders also assess your debt-to-income ratio, and the home undergoes an FHA appraisal to align with loan value.
-These steps outline the FHA loan process, making homeownership more attainable.
+Lenders also assess your debt-to-income ratio, and the home undergoes an FHA appraisal to determine the value and condition of the home.

 The home you intend to buy must be your primary residence